Best Plants for the Bathroom: 7 Species That Thrive in Humidity and Low Light

 Pothos handles low-light bathrooms better than almost any other plant.
 It tolerates the fluctuating temperatures of a room that heats up during showers and cools down otherwise, and it actively appreciates the humidity boost.
 Trail it from a high shelf near the window or above the mirror.

-How to fix it: Water when the top 2 inches of soil are dry.
+Pothos tolerates low light and thrives in humid air.
+How to grow it: Water when the top 2 inches of soil are dry.
 If your bathroom has no natural light at all, supplement with a small grow light on a timer.
 Golden pothos is the most tolerant of very low light.

 -